Bribery Can Get Harder in Structured Multiwinner Approval Election: Abstract

 \section{Abstract}

-We study the complexity of bribery in the context of structured multiwinner approval elections.
+We study the complexity of constructive bribery in the context of structured multiwinner approval elections.
 Given such an election, we ask whether a certain candidate can join the winning committee by adding, deleting, or swapping approvals, where each such action comes at a cost and we are limited by a budget.
 We assume our elections to either have the candidate interval or the voter interval property, and we require the property to hold also after the bribery.
-While structured elections usually make manipulative attacks significantly easier, our work also shows examples of opposite behavior.
+While structured elections usually make manipulative attacks significantly easier, our work also shows examples of the opposite behavior.
+We conclude by presenting preliminary insights regarding the destructive variant of our problem.